somewear-labs/hello-space-android/README.md

 ```

 ### Usage

-1. Scan and pair to a Somewear hotspot.
+Scan and pair to a Somewear hotspot:
 ```java
 public class MainActivity extends AppCompatActivity {